Whitepaperv2 · ethereum mainnet

 $THODL is the first protocol that turns the 6529 ecosystem into a single liquid ERC20.
 Owning a well-rounded 6529 Memes position historically required buying dozens of individual cards over months or years, monitoring listings, managing gas, and navigating the PPTDH curve by hand. $THODL packages that entire activity into one token, perpetually:

-• Buy $THODL once — you own fractional exposure to every card the treasury acquires, priced by the market.
+• Hold $THODL once — you own fractional exposure to every card the treasury acquires, priced by the market.

 • The protocol's oracle does the PPTDH math 24/7 — every cycle it ranks every active OpenSea listing across all 487 6529 Memes by PPTDH and signals the most TDH-efficient card on the market.
 The treasury buys it.
 Forever.